TritonDataCenter/rfd/rfd/0026/README.md

 * mount point
 * volume type (currently only `tritonnfs`)

-, and for `kvm` we would
-either need to do something different or not support this feature.

 #### Automatic mounting for LX containers

 For LX containers, `lxinit` is responsible for gettting the `sdc:volumes`